 Why we chose it: A high-gloss, sculptural standout.

 Fluted furniture is everything.
 It’s been a trendy treatment for kitchen cabinets and range hoods, as well as DIYed plaster walls and entryway dressers.
 So it’s no surprise it looks great on a TV stand.
 But this one is different—see the rounded edges, a dipped top, sturdy bottom, and doors that open wide (revealing space large enough to house more than just a game console).
 Designed by Barcelona-based Mermelada Estudio, this credenza was made to be a statement maker, but it’s also incredibly practical thanks to adjustable shelves and cord cutouts.
 And it can easily take on the role of a dining room buffet down the road.
-Though as of right now, it’s available for preorder only and estimated to ship sometime in early April (we think it’s more than worth the wait, and multiple reviewers second that sentiment).

 The One for Rustic Living Rooms: Sauder Harvey Park Credenza